Earlyrizer64/MyST_site/Early-Stage Life Cycle Assessment Through Machine Learning and Data Analytics/Tutorial_1.md

-# Tutorial 1: Chemical Property Estimation (Standard Enthalpy of Formation for gasses) through Machine Learning Potential (MACE-OFF)
+# Tutorial 1: Chemical Property Estimation (Standard Enthalpy of Formation for Gasses)

 ***

-## In this tutorial you will learn how to use ASE and MACE-OFF to get Chemical Properties of Atoms and Molecules
+### In this tutorial you will learn how to use ASE and MACE-OFF to get Chemical Properties of Atoms and Molecules using a Machine Learning Potential (MACE-OFF)

 ***